History of Grand Central Terminal: 1950s: Demolition and modification proposals

 Grand Central's ridership began to rise again during and after World War II.
 Its annual passenger traffic reached its apogee in 1946, with more than 65 million passengers.
 The station's decline came soon afterward with the beginning of the Jet Age and the construction of the Interstate Highway System.
 In particular, the New York State Thruway, completed in 1954, was a direct competitor to all three of New York Central's commuter rail lines that ran into Grand Central.
 Around this time, passenger volumes had declined so dramatically that there were proposals to demolish and replace the station.
 In 1954, New York Central considered at least two of these proposals—one by Fellheimer & Wagner and another by I. M. Pei.
 The railroad company was losing money (partially on paying taxes on the building's air rights), and wanted to sell the property or its air rights, allowing construction of a skyscraper above or in place of the terminal.

-Fellheimer & Wagner made a proposal, remarkable because its lead architect, Alfred T. Fellheimer, had supervised the design of Grand Central Terminal forty years earlier.
-Fellheimer viewed the terminal as a "Chinese wall" blocking the path of Park Avenue, 43rd Street, and 44th Street, and creating traffic jams and heavy pedestrian traffic.
-His proposal was to be a 55-story building, the largest office building in the world with four to six million square feet.
-It would have included a rooftop helipad and restaurants and shops, 2,400 parking spots.
-It would have 43rd and 44th streets cross through the building, straighten the route of the Park Avenue Viaduct directly through the building, and open Depew Place to the public.

-I. M. Pei, along with the developer William Zeckendorf, initially proposed an 80-story, 5 e6sqft tower that would have succeeded the Empire State Building as the world's tallest building.
-Their later iteration of their design was the Hyperboloid, a 108-story wasp-waisted glass cylinder.
+Fellheimer & Wagner's proposal called for a 55-story building, the largest office building in the world with four to six million square feet.
+I. M. Pei, along with the developer William Zeckendorf, initially proposed an 80-story, 5 e6sqft tower that would have succeeded the Empire State Building as the world's tallest building; this evolved into the Hyperboloid, a 108-story wasp-waisted glass cylinder.
 The plans by Fellheimer & Wagner and I. M. Pei prompted 235 letters from American architects to Grand Central's railroad directors, urging them to save the terminal.
 Neither design was ultimately carried out.

 By 1958, New York Central proposed abandoning its commuter lines and stations in New York City and closing Grand Central Terminal.
 However, Grand Central remained a busy hub.
 In 1960, the terminal had 2,035 employees, including its own fire inspection team, a 37-member police force, and two doctors and two nurses in its own emergency facility.
 It also held religious services hosted three times a week on track 13.